What this software does:

-- Conceptually, this simulation code has three layers of abstraction:
+- Conceptually, this simulation code has two layers of abstraction:

 WebbPSF simulations are based on a mixture of observatory design parameters and as-built properties.
 The software provides a highly flexible and scriptable toolkit in Python for simulating a very wide range of observing modes and science scenarios, using efficient computational methods (including optional parallelization and use of GPUs).
 WebbPSF is a key building block in higher-level observatory simulators, including the JWST Exposure Time Calculator.